-- int getId(); - int getFactoryId();
+- int getClassId(); - int getFactoryId();

-IdentifiedDataSerializable uses getId() instead of class name and it uses getFactoryId() to load the class when given the Id.
+IdentifiedDataSerializable uses getClassId() instead of class name and it uses getFactoryId() to load the class when given the id.
 To complete the implementation, you should also implement com.hazelcast.nio.serialization.DataSerializableFactory and register it into SerializationConfig, which can be accessed from Config.getSerializationConfig().
-Factory's responsibility is to return an instance of the right IdentifiedDataSerializable object, given the Id.
+Factory's responsibility is to return an instance of the right IdentifiedDataSerializable object, given the id.
 This is currently the most efficient way of Serialization that Hazelcast supports off the shelf.